 A urethral stricture is scarring that narrows the urethra.

-A less forceful urinary stream or a double stream usually occurs when the urethra is slightly narrowed (mild stricture).
-Severe strictures may completely block the stream of urine.
+A less forceful urinary stream or a double stream usually occurs when the urethra is slightly narrowed.
+Severe narrowing may completely block the stream of urine.
 Pressure builds up behind the stricture and may cause passages from the urethra into the surrounding tissues (diverticula).
 By decreasing the frequency or completeness of urination, strictures often lead to urinary tract infections.

 To treat a stricture, urologists widen (dilate) the urethra by anesthetizing it and then inserting an instrument that forces the narrowing farther open.
-Sometimes urologists can cut the stricture open (urethrotomy) by passing an instrument into the urethra.
-Rarely scar tissue forms after strictures are treated, causing urethral strictures to recur.
-If strictures recur, the scar tissue may have to be removed surgically and the urethra may need to be rebuilt.
+Sometimes urologists can cut the stricture open (urethrotomy) by passing an instrument into the urethra and using a small knife or a fiber laser to make the cuts.